• Home

 • Location: 35, Beijing Middle Road, Chengguan District, Lhasa City, Tibet Autonomous Region

-Perched on a hill in Lhasa, Tibet, theĀ Potala PalaceĀ stands as the summit of Tibetan architectural arts and also offers a spiritual journey into Tibetan Buddhism.
-It is the world’s highest and largest palace-style architectural complex.
+Perched on a hill in Lhasa, Tibet, the Potala PalaceĀ represents the peak of Tibetan architecture while also offering a spiritual journey into Tibetan Buddhism.
+It’s the world’s highest and largest palace-style architectural complex.

-The whole complex mainly consists of the Red Palace and White Palace.
-The Red Palace towers in the center and today, you can find sacred stupas of Dalai Lamas, the religious leaders of Tibetan Buddhism, worshipped here.
-And the White Palace used to be the residence and working place of Dalai Lamas.
+The complex primarily consists of the Red Palace and White Palace.
+The Red Palace towers in the center, and today, sacred stupas of Dalai Lamas, the religious leaders of Tibetan Buddhism, are worshipped there.
+As for the White Palace, it used to be the residence and place of work for Dalai Lamas.

-While visiting, people can also observe various religious instruments, including golden statues, exquisite murals and Thangka paintings, and admire the panoramic views of the city.
+Visitors can also admire the panoramic views of the city and observe various religious instruments, including golden statues, exquisite murals and Thangka paintings.

-1. All foreign tourists should be accompanied by a tour guide during their tour in Xizang.
-Independent travelling is not accepted.
-So choose a reliable local travel agency.
+1. All foreign tourists must be accompanied by a tour guide during their tour in Xizang, as independent travelling is not accepted.
+Be sure to choose a reliable local travel agency.

-2. Tibet Travel Permitis a necessary document for foreigners to enter Xizang.
-Usually, the travel agency will help you apply for it.
+2. A Tibet Travel Permitis required for foreigners to enter Xizang.
+Usually, your travel agency will help you apply for it.

 3. Visitors should be properly dressed to enter this religious site.
-Please respect local religious customs and traditions while visiting and note that taking pictures is forbidden in the hall.
+Be sure to respect local religious customs and traditions while visiting, and remember that taking pictures is forbidden in the hall.

 Recommended Tours: